Rishton Ke Bhanwar Mein Uljhi Niyati

-Rishton Ke Bhanwar Mein Uljhi Niyati is an Indian television series that premiered on Sahara One on 6 January 2007.
+Rishton Ke Bhanwar Mein Uljhi Niyati is an Indian television series that premiered on Sahara One on 21 January 2011.
 The series is produced by Dheeraj Kumar of Creative Eye Limited.
-The show ended on 27 March 2015.
+The show ended on 28 March 2014.

 Plot

 The story begins when Niyati and Amber fall in love and get married.
 They face many stormy situations but their love for each other carries them through.
-Niyati's father became paralyzed due to an accident, niyati and amaber helps it's financially, but vaishali and his husband did't like this.
-Niyati's father became a servant at a massage parlour where he didn't know that he is working in sex parlour, once his daughter come to parlour for giving lunch to his father, polices raid in the parlour, where niyati's father is working, police arrested he and his daughter, niyati tries to prove his father's innocence, but amabr didn't believe niyati, time passes niyati proved his fathers innocence, where his father is leaves the house, after some time shastri's shifted to the new house, where he faced many problems, after years niyati pregnant with amber'child but vaishali,s consirpiracy against niyati is lead to his child's accidentally death coming from mahableshwar.
-While traveling to banglore, amber meets with in an accident, but he revived and saved by Mr. Rao, Amber's family is shocked by this but niyati didn't believe that ambar is no more.
+Niyati's father became paralyzed due to an accident, Niyati and Amber helps financially, but Vaishali and his husband didn't like this.
+Niyati's father became a servant at a massage parlour where he didn't know that he is working in sex parlour, once his daughter come to parlour for giving lunch to his father, polices raid in the parlour, where Niyati's father is working, police arrested he and his daughter, Niyati tries to prove his father's innocence, but Amber didn't believe Niyati, time passes Niyati proved his fathers innocence, where his father is leaves the house, after some time Shastri's shifted to the new house, where he faced many problems, after years Niyati pregnant with Amber's child but Vaishali's conspiracy against Niyati is lead to his child's accidentally death coming from Mahableshwar.
+While traveling to Banglore, Amber meets with in an accident, but he revived and saved by Mr. Rao, Amber's family is shocked by this but Niyati didn't believe that Amber is no more.

 Then, Amber loses his memory and start living with Natasha and her family taking himself for being Siddhart Rao (Sid).

 On the other hand, Niyati is left alone thinking Amber died of the accident.
 Her mother-in-law not accepting to see her as a widow gives her oath to marry Akash a guy sent by Vaishali to destroy the family.
 Niyati endures his atrocities and everyone thinks she is mad until she saws Sid and tries to prove that he is Amber but Sid refuse to accept the fact, trusting his now wife Natasha.

 Niyati finds that she is pregnant with Amber's child and in excitement she goes to Bangalore where Amber now lives with Natasha's parents.
 There he refuses knowing Niyati and they insults her.
 Disappointed Niyati goes away to face an accident where her father saves her.

 After this incident Niyati decides to come and live with his father at Bangalore determined as ever to get his Amber back.